The Ultimate Funeral Planning Checklist

 After the Funeral/Cremation Service

-After the funeral or cremation service, personal cards or notes should be sent to thank all of the people who helped with the event, and to show appreciation for their support.
+After the funeral or cremation service, personal cards or notes may be sent to thank all of the people who helped with the event, and to show appreciation for their support.
 This is also the time to organize the funeral paperwork and your loved one’s personal documents.
 Be sure to store everything in a safe place.

 If the deceased had a will or trust, follow up with the executor to find out the details.
 Collect all the relevant insurance papers, wrap up any outstanding tax and financial matters, and decide on what to do with your loved one’s digital legacy.